Jocker666z/vgm2flac/README.md

 * FLAC default quality is: 16 bits with best compression level (use ffmpeg if flac binary is not available).
 * Encoding loop order:
 	* vgm encoding in WAV
-	* peak normalisation to -1db & false stereo detection (md5 channel test)
+	* false stereo detection (md5 channel test)
+	* peak normalisation to -1db
 	* remove audio silence at start & end
 	* apply fade out (if necessary or forced)
 	* WAV encoding in FLAC